rtous/edcav/mongodb_hands_on/README.md

 You don't need a shared folder (a volume) this time.

-### 2.2 Install a local MongoDB Compass (OPTIONAL)
+### 2.2 The client.
+Use MongoDB shell or, optionally, install MongoDB Compass

-A convenient way to interact with your MongoDB server is MongoDB Compass, a GUI.
-You can dowload it here [here](https://www.mongodb.com/download-center/compass).

-However, if you don't want to install Compass you can directly use the MongoDB shell this way:
+MongoDB comes with a shell client.
+On Docker you can execute it this way:

 	docker exec -it mongo bash
 	root@813847d78b39:/# mongo

+If you don't work over Docker you can run "mongo" directly from a terminal.

+However, a more convenient way to interact with your MongoDB server is MongoDB Compass, a GUI.
+You can dowload it here [here](https://www.mongodb.com/download-center/compass).

 ## 3. Selecting the database to work with